giakoumoglou/distillers/README.md

 3. This repo was tested with Ubuntu 16.04.5 LTS, Python 3.5, PyTorch 0.4.0, and CUDA 9.0.
 But it should be runnable with recent PyTorch versions >=0.4.0

-### Running

-1. Fetch the pretrained teacher models by:
+4. Fetch the pretrained teacher models by:

     ```
     sh scripts/fetch_pretrained_teachers.sh
     ```

    which will download and save the models to `save/models`

+### Train Teacher Models

+1. (Optional) Train teacher networks from scratch.
+Example commands are in `scripts/run_cifar_vanilla.sh`

+### Train Student Models

-2. Run distillation by following commands in `scripts/run_cifar_distill.sh`.
+1. Run distillation by following commands in `scripts/run_cifar_distill.sh`.
 An example of running Geoffrey's original Knowledge Distillation (KD) is given by:

     ```
     python train_student.py --path_t ./save/models/resnet32x4_vanilla/ckpt_epoch_240.pth --distill kd --model_s resnet8x4 -r 0.1 -a 0.9 -b 0 --trial 1